Ron Sasso - Real Estate Professional

 Foundation Ron is facilitating a scleroderma support

-Library (Room A near the entrance).
+(conference room near the entrance).
 The group is

 free and open to anyone.
 Information on scleroderma